alexanderenrique/alexanderenrique.github.io/coding/Nano-Chatbot.md

 - further broadend the metadata, removed the Operating instruction tag and am just calling thinfgs "guides" there is too much overlap in the documents
 - Also not sure about "Procedure" vs "Guide",
 - Added document logging so we can see what we've processed so far
+- Proccessed 47 documents from local doc to vectorization and metadata, and it went way way faster than it has in the past.
+Took like 3-4 hours where in the past it took all night to only do half.
+Not sure if that is becasue of the upgrade to pydantic V2 or maybe doclin g got better.
+I don't remember explicitly upgrading anything so I'm not sure why this changed

 ### 07/21/2025